 Noise levels associated with construction activity would vary depending on the phase of construction in progress at any time.
 The highest level of construction noise at the LNG Facility typically occurs during earth-moving and pile-driving work.
 The loudest equipment sources typically generates up to 95 dBA (decibels on an A-weighted scale) at 50 feet.
-Driftwood has indicated that it plans to construct at the LNG Facility 24 hours per day.
-Should this occur, we are recommending Driftwood file additional information to ensure nearby residents are not exposed to excessive noise.

-Pile driving, which would occur for three years at the LNG Facility, was calculated to produce L{eq} sound levels that are below our noise criterion of 55 dBA.
-However, calculated maximum sound levels or L{max} of pile driving (i.e., each hammer strike) would be well above the existing ambient levels.
-Although pile driving would be clearly audible at nearby residences when ambient sound levels are low, it would only occur during between 7 a.m. and 7 p.m.
+Pile driving, which would occur for three years at the LNG Facility, was calculated to produce Leq sound levels that are below our noise criterion of 55 dBA.
+However, calculated maximum sound levels or Lmax of pile driving (i.e., each hammer strike) would be well above the existing ambient levels.
+Although pile driving would be clearly audible at nearby residences when ambient sound levels are low, it would only occur during daytime construction hours (7 a.m. to 7 p.m.).
 The impulsive noise of pile driving would be clearly audible outside of residences, and potentially indoors in the numerous homes near the LNG Facility.
-Therefore, to ensure that impacts due to maximum pile driving noise levels at the LNG Facility would be minimized, we are recommending that DWLNG prepare and follow a pile-driving noise management plan including sound level monitoring, and evaluation and use of noise mitigation to limit L{max} levels to no greater than 60 dBA at the nearest NSA.
-Additionally, as described for fisheries and aquatic resources, we are recommending that Driftwood develop an In-water Pile Driving Plan in consultation with the NMFS that would identify mitigation measures that, when implemented, would reduce peak noise levels below 206 dB (re: 1 μ Pa).
+Therefore, to ensure that impacts due to maximum pile driving noise levels at the LNG Facility would be minimized, we have recommended that DWLNG prepare and follow a pile-driving noise management plan including sound level monitoring, and evaluation and use of noise mitigation to limit Lmax levels to no greater than 60 dBA at the nearest NSA.
+Additionally, as described for fisheries and aquatic resources, we have recommended Driftwood develop an In-water Pile Driving Plan in consultation with the NMFS that will identify mitigation measures that, when implemented, will reduce peak noise levels below 206 dB (re: $1 \mu Pa$).

-Sound-level increases during Pipeline construction would be intermittent and generally would occur between 7:00 a.m. and 7:00 p.m., with the potential exception of HDD activity.
+Sound-level increases during Pipeline construction would be intermittent and generally would occur during daylight hours, with the potential exception of HDD activity.
 HDD is proposed at 11 locations (two of the 12 HDD crossings would be installed at a single location where the mainline and a lateral pipeline run parallel), seven of which have NSAs within 0.5 mile.
 Driftwood has proposed sound mitigation measures at these sites, including compensation for temporary relocation of nearby residents during planned nighttime work.
-We are recommending that DWPL prepare and follow a noise mitigation plan for HDD entry and exit locations at six of those seven HDDs.
+We have recommended that DWPL prepare and follow a noise mitigation plan for HDD entry and exit locations at six of those seven HDDs.

 During operation, the LNG Facility would generate noise levels that would occur throughout the life of the Project.
 Noise would be produced continually by a number of sources that include various types of compressors, combustion turbines, cooling fans, pumps and piping.
 The LNG Facility would ultimately consist of 5 LNG plants that would be sequentially brought online as they are completed.
 Operational noise levels were modeled for plants 1 and 2, and then incrementally for the remaining three plants.
 Driftwood has proposed noise mitigation measures to achieve compliance with our 55 dBA L{dn} criterion.
-Because the noise levels identified for plants 4 and 5 without mitigation exceeded our threshold, DWLNG has committed to developing an as-built noise model of plant 1.
-The resulting information would be used to model anticipated noise from plants 2 to 5 as they are constructed and phased into operation and identify mitigation measures to reduce the noise generated by plants 4 and 5 to meet our thresholds.
+Because the noise levels identified for plants 4 and 5 without mitigation exceeded our threshold, DWLNG has committed to developing an as-built noise model of Plant 1.
+The resulting information will be used to model anticipated noise from plants 2 to 5 as they are constructed and phased into operation and identify mitigation measures to reduce the noise generated by plants 4 and 5 to meet our thresholds.